SecretNest/FileWatcherForEmby/README.md

 1. Download the latest release from the [Releases](releases/latest).
 2. Edit appsettings.json to configure:
    1. your Emby server URL ``embyBaseUrl`` and API key ``embyApiKey`` under ``embyClient`` section. ``pathIgnoreCase`` must be set to false for Linux based docker containers like Emby official docker container.
    2. the paths you want to monitor from the Windows which runs this application as key, and the paths mounted as target in Emby docker container as values under ``pathMappings`` of ``pathMatcher`` section.
-Multiple paths can be monitored by adding more key-value pairs.
-Each key must be unique.
-Each key can have multiple target paths. ``caseSensitive`` must be set to false for local paths on Windows hosts.
+Multiple paths can be monitored by adding more ``Source``-``Targets`` pairs.
+Each source must be unique.
+Each source can have multiple target paths. ``caseSensitive`` must be set to false for local paths on Windows hosts.
    3. (optional) other settings:
       1. ``cachedEmbyLibraries`` section: ``cacheDurationInSeconds`` controls how long to cache Emby library info to reduce API calls.
 Default is 3600 seconds (1 hour).
 Set to ``0`` to let cache never expire.
 Set to negative value to disable caching.
       2. ``cachedEmbyItemsCache`` section: controls how many Emby items to cache in memory to reduce API calls.
 See [MemoryCacheOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.memory.memorycacheoptions) for details.